Becoming a Lawyer in Canada

 While the general pathway to becoming a lawyer is similar across Canada, the specific bar admission requirements after law school vary by province and territory.
 This section summarizes key differences:

-Alberta– Complete PREP program
+Alberta– Complete the PREP program

 – 12-month articling term